-Costa Rica's Alvaro Ortiz leads Latin America Amateur
+Costa Rica's Alvaro E. Ortiz leads Latin America Amateur

-PANAMA CITY (AP) -- Costa Rica's Alvaro Ortiz shot a 4-under 66 on Friday to take the second-round lead in the Latin America Amateur Championship.
+PANAMA CITY (AP) -- Costa Rica's Alvaro E. Ortiz shot a 4-under 66 on Friday to take the second-round lead in the Latin America Amateur Championship.

 The winner Sunday will receive an exemption to the Masters and spots in the final stage of qualifying for the U.S. Open and British Open.

-Ortiz had a 3-under 137 total at Panama Golf Club.
+The 48-year-old Ortiz, a 25-time Costa Rican national champion, had a 3-under 137 total at Panama Golf Club.

+''I played very smart,'' said Ortiz, who played at Texas Wesleyan and works in real estate. ''I'm old enough to know where my weaknesses are and where my strengths are.
+I only made one mistake, a three-putt on No. 9, so I'm very happy.''

 Alejandro Villavicencio, a reinstated amateur from Guatemala, was a stroke back along with